Connall1234/connall_project_three_notemp_draft/README.md

 ![Enter image](image_link)

-Next, I was able to enter my three-letter username, and I accidentally put in less than three characters and got a response saying I needed to try again.
+Next, I was able to enter my three-letter username, and I tried some other data inouts which got a response saying I needed to try again.
 To make sure there were no errors here, I tried more than three letters and also numbers, but all did not work until I entered the right amount.

 ![Validating data - Name](assets/images/test-input-name.png)

 Then I saw the boards, mine and the computers.
 I noticed that my name had been capitalized which was a nice touch.
 Looking at the boards, I noticed the coordinates started from 0-4, like the instructions said, so it was clear what column or row I would select.

+I also tried putting in a guess that was off the grid to check what the result would be.

 ![Validating data - Guess off grid](assets/images/test-input-guess.png)